lyronctk/zator/README.md

 | 255                       | 2                          | 29082.011583061s | 47.735558201s  |
 | 170                       | 3                          | 30226.823210226s | 62.657654495s  |

-* [TODO]: disclaimer that each layer is small, POC, many optimizations carried out in similar projects eg. https://arxiv.org/pdf/2210.08674.pdf
-    * in particular, ideally have above table for ImageNet as well
+These benchmarks were performed on an AWS instance without a GPU attached, which forgoes the significant advantage of built-in GPU support for the MSMs in Nova.
 ## Acknowledgements
-* [Nalin](https://nibnalin.me/) for writing Nova-Scotia and guiding us throughout the project.
-He's a wizard.
+* [Nalin](https://nibnalin.me/) for writing Nova-Scotia, introducing us to Nova, and guiding us through the project.
 * [Hack Lodge](https://hacklodge.org/) for the mentorship, friends, & support.
 * [Srinath](http://srinathsetty.net/) for his work on Nova.
 * [Dr. Cathie](https://twitter.com/drCathieSo_eth) for her helpful circuit library for common NN operations.